One of the addresses on the Peninsula east of 280, Palo Alto has the credentials to back up that prestige…but you pay.

 · The long-time cultural, intellectual and economic influence of a leading university.

 · Although Palo Alto offers much, not everyone thinks it’s a “bang for the buck” real estate market.
 This sometimes creates the perception that Palo Alto is overpriced.
-That’s an argument no one’s going to win, since value is subjective, but the corollary to this perception, that only fools and snobs pay "inflated Palo Alto prices", ignores the fact that buyers act extremely rationally when spending this kind of money.
-Strong demand for Palo Alto isn’t a dot-com fluke.
-Enough buyers have voted for Palo Alto with their checkbooks, not just in March 2000 but over the years, to keep the city selling at a premium.
-Yes, Palo Alto prices go down as well as up, but anyone who's waiting for this city to start selling at the slower pace of less-sought-after cities like Fremont or San Jose is an incurable optimist.
+That’s an argument no one’s going to win, since value is subjective, but the corollary to this perception, that only fools and snobs pay “inflated Palo Alto prices”, ignores the fact that buyers act extremely rationally when spending this kind of money.
+Strong demand for Palo Alto isn’t a recent fluke.
+Enough buyers have voted for Palo Alto with their checkbooks over the years to keep the city selling at a premium.
+Yes, Palo Alto prices go down as well as up, but anyone who’s waiting for this city to start selling at the slower pace of less-sought-after cities like Fremont or San Jose is an incurable optimist.

 · But you may not agree that what Palo Alto offers is worth the premium, particularly if you judge a city just by how much house or neighborhood you can buy.
 There’s no doubt that you can get a larger house and perhaps a more attractive neighborhood in neighboring cities for the same or less money.
 You may even get high-scoring schools and an attractive downtown.
 You just won’t get the complete Palo Alto package.
 See Neighboring Cities for alternatives.